thejqs/plcb/README.md

 Maybe that's not a lot of data if you're one of those millions-of-rows people, but it's a lot of get requests to a slow and brittle server.

-The first, synchronous version of this scraper took eight hours for those 17,000 gets.
-Multiprocessing got it to about three and a half hours.
-Now with he PDF parser it's down to about an hour and 15 minutes running with plenty of memory, or closer to two hours if it's in a more-constrained environment.

-That time savings came with a price: a dramatically memory-intensive `load()` operation for the PDF.
-But the tradeoff seemed worth it.

-Once in hand, the data goes into a PostgreSQL database for later time-series and pattern analysis and also up to an S3 instance as JSON to make our map.

-Regardless, that's a lot to ask of any human. **I guess I should make a computer do it.**
+That's a lot to ask of any human. **I guess I should make a computer do it.**

 **Good thing I can write code.** (Well.
 Ish.)